 What can I say?
-The phone comes equipped with a massive 5,000mAh battery and with the pure stock Android, the phone's a gift to power users.
-In my hands-on review, I did show some disinterest as there was battery drain in standby, and with the final update, it's finally fixed.
-I used Geekbench Pro application and ran battery test to see the discharge rate, and to my surprise, the discharge rate is just 5% per hour.
-In my regular usage, I didn't feel that I needed to charge the device even after a day.
+The phone comes equipped with a massive 5,000mAh battery and with the pure stock Android, the phone’s a gift to power users.
+In my hands-on review, I did show some disinterest as there was battery drain in standby, and with the final update, it’s finally fixed.
+I used Geekbench Pro application and ran a battery test to see the discharge rate, and to my surprise, the discharge rate is just 5% per hour.
+In my regular usage, I didn’t feel that I needed to charge the device even after a day.

 Before I give the final conclusion, let me summarise the existing problems that need to be fixed.
 These are not a major one but does impact the user experience.